uboslinux/macrobuild/README.md

 assemblies of things, such as a collection of executables or packages on a disk (each of which could be created through a "micro" build).

-macrobuild was created for the Indie Box build and release process, where we pull together and test a large number of packages.
+macrobuild was created for the UBOS build and release process, where we pull together and test a large number of packages.
 Each of which is typically built with ant, make, makepkg and/or other tools, as macrobuild does not even attempt to address "micro" build requirements.

-macrobuild is independent of Indie Box can certainly be used for many other purposes as well.
+macrobuild is independent of UBOS and can certainly be used for many other purposes as well.

 Contributions are welcome.